petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/using-pattern-redirects.md

 {bdg-secondary}`Available 7.4 U42+/GA42+`

 Pattern redirects use regular expressions to define patterns for multiple source URLs and their replacements.
-For this reason, they are best used when you have large groups of URLS that you need to map to new URLs.
-While you can set up bulk redirects using Nginx, Apache, or a similar service, Liferay provides this capability out of the box, so you can set up pattern redirects directly in Liferay DXP.
+For this reason, they are best used when you have large groups of URLs that you need to map to new URLs.
+While you can set up bulk redirects using a web server like Nginx  or Apache, Liferay provides this capability out of the box, so you can set up pattern redirects directly in Liferay DXP.

 ```{important}
 In Liferay, redirect patterns are interpreted as friendly URLs based on the current site's friendly URL.
 For this reason, it is not possible to use redirect patterns with non-friendly URLs (e.g., virtual host names, port numbers) or redirect users to pages outside of the current site.